Complete Guide to Pantry Pests: Identification, Prevention & Elimination

 Identification: Dark brown beetles, 2.5-4mm, with elongated snouts and four light spots on wing covers.

-Behavior: Females chew holes in grain kernels, deposit single eggs, then seal holes with secretions.
-Larvae develop entirely inside kernels, emerging as adults after 30-40 days.
+Behavior: Females chew holes in grain kernels, deposit eggs, and seal holes with secretions.
+Larvae develop inside kernels, emerging as adults after 30-40 days.

 Preferred foods: Rice, wheat, corn, barley, and other whole grains.